"Ancient and Eternal"

 Plovdiv is a city of over 8000 years, whose past can be traced from prehistory to the present day.
 The first Neolithic settlements within the boundaries of today's city began in the VI millennium BC, and from the Stone-Copper Age (IV-III millennium BC) life in the city has not been interrupted, which ranks it among the most ancient permanently inhabited cities of the world.
 Ancient monuments such as the Ancient theater, the Roman odeon, the Agora (Roman forum), the Roman stadium, the late antique building "Eyrene", the Episcopal basilica, the Small basilica and others have been preserved.

 The city is the most dynamically developing center in Southern Bulgaria.
 Its economy is based on a well-developed diversified industry, services, tourism and information technology.

-Many cultural events are held in Plovdiv: the International fair, the International theater festival "Scene at the Crossroads", "Kapana Fest", "Night of Plovdiv", the music forum "Sounds of The Ages", the international folklore festival "Plovdiv" and others.
+Many cultural events are held in Plovdiv: the International fair, the International theater festival "Scene at the Crossroads", "Kapana Fest", "Night of Plovdiv", the music forums "Sounds of The Ages" and "Hills of Rock", the international folklore festival "Plovdiv" and others.

 The pedestrian bridge over the Maritsa River

 Visitors to the city can take advantage of the opportunities for interesting leisure time that Plovdiv offers: